 The unappealing named Tulipa battalinii ‘Honky Tonk’.
 It’s only opening today, but look at all those buds!
 My preference is more towards the apricoty forms of this species (yet to come into bloom), but I’m not one bit fussy.
 You find yourself describing it as a soft lemon, but there’s something distinctly acidic or sherbety about it that prevents it from being insipid.

-And finally, not from Marcus, the tall yellow hybrid named ‘Big Smile’.
+The tall yellow hybrid named ‘Big Smile’ (not from Marcus).
 By its nature, and its very name, it makes you do just that.